Drakensangs/RecipeColor-Vanilla/README.md

 # 🔌 **Addon Compatibility**

-RecipeColors will detect and color known recipes on frames from the following addons:
+RecipeColor will detect and color known recipes on frames from the following addons:

 **AllInOneInventory**